logo

 4. Slope or bench requirements

 • Digging depth is how far down the bucket can go from ground level when fully extended.
-For example, the Volvo EC550EL can dig over 7.5 meters deep, making it ideal for large foundations or deep trenching.
+A large excavator can dig over 7.5 meters deep, making it ideal for large foundations or deep trenching.
 The Kobelco SK350LC-10 also offers solid depth, around 7.3 meters, suited for general construction.

-Here’s a tip: always check both depth and reach against your site plan before choosing a machine.
+Here's a tip: always check both depth and reach, together, against your site plan before choosing a machine, rather than looking at either spec in isolation.

 Which excavator has the deepest digging depth in the world?